 “Share the road!”—it’s a safety standard that drivers must adhere to and one that cyclists depend on every day.
 Because cyclists have relatively little protection compared to drivers and passengers in large, heavy vehicles, it is crucial for cyclists that motorists are careful, safe, and always share the road.
 Unfortunately, accidents do happen.
 If you were hit by a distracted, careless, or reckless driver while cycling, you are likely facing significant injuries and a long, difficult road to recovery.
 You don’t have to face this alone.

-At Bertoldo, Baker, Carter & Smith, our Las Vegas bicycle accident lawyers understand just how devastating it is to be struck by a car, truck, or motorcycle while riding your bike.
+At Bertoldo, Baker, Carter, Smith & Cullen, our Las Vegas bicycle accident lawyers understand just how devastating it is to be struck by a car, truck, or motorcycle while riding your bike.
 Our entire team of dedicated attorneys, legal professionals, and staff is here to help you get back on your feet.
 We have decades of experience and a history of success, having secured millions of dollars for our clients over the years.
 If you were injured as a result of someone else’s negligence, reach out to our firm to learn how we can fight for you, too.

 Fighting for Injured Cyclists Since 1985

 Call our office at (702) 505-8115 or contact us online to get started with your free initial consultation.
 We offer services in English and Spanish.

 Unfortunately, there is a stigma against bike riders when they are involved in accidents.
 Many drivers are too quick to blame the bike rider as being the cause of the accident, rather than looking at the whole situation.

 Every bicyclist is urged to follow the rules of the road.
 This will ensure that they are being safe and keeping themselves out of harm’s way.
 Additionally, it will ensure that they are more easily visible when sharing the road with other motor vehicles.